Oakland Vegetation Management

 Reducing Wildfire Risk

-To reduce wildfire threat, the Oakland Fire Department is preparing a Vegetation Management (Plan) and associated Environmental Impact Report (EIR) for City-managed parcels in the Oakland hills.
+To reduce wildfire threat, the Oakland Fire Department has prepared a Revised Draft Vegetation Management (Revised VMP) and associated Recirculated Draft Environmental Impact Report (Recirculated DEIR) for City-managed parcels in the Oakland hills.

-The Vegetation Management (Plan) will cover more than 1,400 acres of City property plus treatment areas approximately 300 miles of roadside.
+The Vegetation Management (Plan) covers more than 1,900 acres of City property plus treatment areas along approximately 300 miles of roadside.
 Vegetation management activities conducted on these lands currently includes goat grazing on nine sites covering approximately 1,300 acres, vegetation clearing along 16 roadways (58 miles), monitoring for vegetation clearance along approximately 300 miles of road within the High and Very High Fire Hazard Severity Zones (16.5 square miles), and brush clearance on critical City-owned properties (~332 acres).
-The Plan and EIR will evaluate these and additional vegetation management practices to reduce fire hazard.
+The Plan and EIR evaluate these and additional vegetation management practices to reduce fire hazard.

 News & Information

 Publication of Recirculated Draft Environmental Impact Report for the Revised Draft Oakland Vegetation Management Plan

 The City of Oakland has published the Recirculated Draft Environmental Impact Report (Recirculated DEIR) for the Revised Draft Oakland Vegetation Management Plan (Revised Draft VMP).
 The EIR recirculation is due to revisions…Read More

 The Notice of Availability (NOA) of the Draft Environmental Impact Report (DEIR) for the Oakland Vegetation Management Plan was previously distributed to agencies, and interested parties, which started a 45-day public review…Read More